 The borders are of average thickness and don't stand out much.

-This TV is very thin, much thinner than the X800G, and it looks great wall-mounted.
+This TV is very thin, much thinner than the Sony X800G, and it looks great wall-mounted.

 Overall, the X850G has decent build quality.
 The body of the TV is almost entirely made of plastic, and there's some flex to the back panel, but there are no obvious issues or areas of concern.

-The Sony X850G has a disappointing contrast ratio, worse than any recent TV, including the X800G.
+This TV has a disappointing contrast ratio, worse than any recent TV, including the Sony X800G.
 Blacks look gray, especially when watching TV in a dark room.
+If you're looking for a Sony TV with an IPS panel but improved contrast ratio, then check out the Sony X800H.

-This TV does not have a local dimming feature.
+This TV doesn't have a local dimming feature.
 The above video is for reference only.

 Great peak brightness in SDR, with no variation in brightness with different content, which is great.
 We measured the peak brightness after calibration, with the 'Custom' Picture Mode and the 'Expert 1' Color temperature.